Klingebeil/homepage/wiki/Better Work/06-understanding-culture.md

 ---

 # Understanding Culture
-{:.no_toc}

 A couple of loose notes on the cultural gaps of publishers vs. newsrooms vs. innovation teams.

-1. this unordered seed list will be replaced by toc as unordered list {:toc}

 ---